serafin-labs/serafin/README.md

 ### Advanced typings

-The pipeline not only combines behaviors.
-It combines types.
+The pipeline does not only combine behaviors.
+It also combines types.
 This means that the schema modifications and the options you add endup beeing part of the type signature of the pipeline!

 ![](https://media.giphy.com/media/l2QE7DJSSgkg0I812/giphy.gif)